hotbso/openSAM/openSAM-pkg/00_README.txt

 "Undock jetway" -> openSAM/undock_jwy
 "Toggle jetway" -> openSAM/toggle_jwy

-The first two comamnds are accessible through the menu as well.
+The first two commands are accessible through the menu as well.

-In addition it exports a dataref "opensam/jetway/status" with values:
+In addition it exports datarefs:

+"opensam/jetway/number"
+    number of jetways at stand

+"opensam/jetway/status"
-    0 = no jetway
+    0 = no jetway(s)
-    1 = jetway present, available for docking
+    1 = jetway(s) present, available for docking
     2 = docked
-   -1 = can't dock or jetway is in transit
+   -1 = can't dock or jetway(s) in transit

 Customize actions after docking / before undocking
 ==================================================